What is Doctrine of Eclipse in the Indian Constitution?

 Behram Khurshid Pesikaka v.
 State of Bombay (1955).

 This case dealt with a Bombay law that prohibited the possession of cow slaughter within the state.
-The law predated the Constitution.
+Moreover, the law predated the Constitution.

 • However, the petitioners argued that the law violated the Fundamental Right to practice one’s religion (including dietary practices) under Article 25.